castles/OSCWebMixer/README.md

 ## FAQs
 <details>
   <summary>My External Devices won't connect</summary>
   Ensure the server is running and the devices are connected on the same network.
+Also check the External Control is configured correctly in the desk.
 </details>
 <details>
   <summary>Can I test it without a sound desk?</summary>